Learn the EASY Way to Read Tarot Cards Accurately and Intuitively

 To make the most of your Tarot card keywords, here's what you want to do…

-Once you feel like you have explored each card, then check in with yourself – are there any gaps here?
+Once you feel like you've explored each card, check in with yourself – are there any gaps here?
 Are all the cards speaking to you, or are you feeling a little blank with one or two?

-You’ll see in my Tarot Card Chart, the keywords for the Six of Pentacles include “generosity” and “sharing welath”.
+You'll see in my Tarot Card Meanings Reference Guide, the keywords for the Six of Pentacles include “generosity” and “sharing wealth.”

 See how easy it becomes to learn and read Tarot at the same time?!
 AND, even better, you're not doing it at the expense of your intuition.
 You're freeing up your intuition to really come through – and that's exactly what we want when we read Tarot!